“Do as I say and not as I do.” Hopefully we as parents don’t use this line anymore.

 Then, several years ago, God did some major work in my heart.
 One of the first fruits of His work in my life was the ability to let go of my perfectionism.
 My son also dealt with perfectionism and my response to him had always been mere words–“Just let it go,” “Be easy on yourself,” “It’s ok to make mistakes.”
 My words had absolutely no affect, but when I began giving myself grace for my mistakes, my son followed suit and began finding the grace for himself.
 My heart healing resulted in his heart healing!

 What a revelation this was!
-As hard as it is to admit that our children’s mental and behavioral issues are oftentimes learned form us, their parents, it is also so freeing and reassuring to know there’s a solution.
+As hard as it is to admit that our children’s mental and behavioral issues are oftentimes learned from us, their parents, it is also so freeing and reassuring to know there’s a solution.

 It starts with us.